apecloud/kubeblocks/docs/DEVELOPING.md

     - Alternatively, you can open the command palette and use the Remote-Containers: Reopen in Container command:
       ![reopen dev container by command](./img/reopen_dev_container_command.png)
     - VSCode will pull image and start dev cotnainer automatically, once the container is loaded, open an integrated terminal in VS Code and you're ready to develop KubeBlocks in a containerized environment.
+3. And you can run `make all` to build `KubeBlocks` in the dev container.

 #### Customizing your dev container
 ##### Using a custom dev container image